camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 * `camunda-commons-utils-$COMMONS_VERSION.jar`
 * `slf4j-api-$SLF4J_VERSION.jar`

-If you use a custom BPM platform configuration file, Camunda Connect functionality has to be activated for a process engine by registering a process engine plugin (note that if you use the default configuration, this step is not necessary):
+If you use a custom Camunda Platform configuration file, Camunda Connect functionality has to be activated for a process engine by registering a process engine plugin (note that if you use the default configuration, this step is not necessary):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>